Prashant-Baral/Page-Replacement-Algorithm-Simulator/README.md

 Conclusion

 This Page Replacement Simulator helps in understanding how different page replacement algorithms work.
-Using Flask for backend processing and Tkinter for popups makes it both interactive and easy to use!
+Using Flask for backend processing and Tkinter for popups makes it both interactive and easy to use!.
+The contributers of this project are Prashant,vidhan,and akash.